gavinhoward/bc/manuals/development.md

 have to `assert()` it too, unless *also* called by another function that does not `assert()` that.

+At first glance, it may seem like putting asserts for pointers being non-`NULL` everywhere would actually be good, but unfortunately, not for fuzzing.
+Each `assert()` is a branch, and [AFL++][125] rates its own effectiveness based on how many branches it covers.
+If there are too many `assert()`'s, it may think that it is not being effective and that more fuzzing is needed.

-These show up most often in two places: function preconditions and function postconditions.
+This means that `assert()`'s show up most often in two places: function preconditions and function postconditions.

 Function preconditions are `assert()`'s that test conditions relating to the arguments a function was given.
 They appear at the top of the function, usually